Chart Color Schemes

 In terms of cultural diversity, New Beith records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-New Beith's cultural diversity aligns with the broader region, with 80.3% born in Australia, 91.8% being citizens, and 89.4% speaking English only at home.
-Christianity is the predominant religion, accounting for 48.3%.
-The most notable discrepancy is in the 'Other' category, comprising 0.9%, compared to 1.3% regionally.
+New Beith's cultural diversity aligns with the wider region, with 80.3% of its population born in Australia, 91.8% being citizens, and 89.4% speaking English only at home.
+Christianity is the predominant religion, practiced by 48.3%.
+The 'Other' religious category comprises 0.9%, slightly lower than Greater Brisbane's 1.3%.

 Frequently Asked Questions - Diversity